insthync/LiteNetLibManager/docs/how_does_it_work/part003.md

 When client or server started and loaded scene it will deactivate scene networking objects.
 Then server spawn scene networking objects and activate them later.

-After that when client connect to the server.
-And the object added player (`LiteNetLibAssets`) as subscriber, server will send `ServerSpawnSceneObject (Id = 4)` to client with data including with Sync Field, Sync List data.
+Then when the object was added to player(`LiteNetLibPlayer`)'s subscribing list, server will send `ServerSpawnSceneObject (Id = 4)` to client with data including with Sync Field, Sync List data.

-Then when client receive the message, client will activate the scene networking object and set included data.
+After that when client receive the message, client will activate the scene networking object and set included data.

 ![](../images/seq_spawn-scene-networking-object.png)